alanmenchaca/machine-learning-course/README.md

-# machine-learning-course
+## Machine Learning
-Machine Learning course by Andrew Ng - notes
+by Stanford University